Choosing Your Zills

 Professional Band Zills

-When playing in a troupe or group, or in some types of Tribal style dancing, a larger zill with a deeper sound and longer sustain is desired.
+When playing in a troupe or group, or in some types of tribal style dancing, larger finger cymbals with a deeper sound and longer sustain is desired.
 These 3" diameter professional zills are huge, but even with their larger size still fit on small fingers well.
-Big Band zills weigh in at over 3" in diameter.
+Big Band zills are over 3" in diameter.

 Won't play?